 Women and Alcohol

 A boatload of partying women would surge into the club, fist pumping and shouting, “That’s my song!”
 The local guys would grin at each other with big, white teeth and say, “Sweet.
 Petite.
 New meat.”
 But the sexism was countered with the women’s whispered challenges to each other to “bag” an island boy.
-With their drink for drink prowess.
-With the brutishness of their brawls.
+With their drink for drink prowess, and with the brutishness of their brawls.

 From my ringside position on the local’s side of the fray, I was able to watch the action, gather data and formulate an unscientific, but proof positive theory about women and drinking.
 These days, women drink like men.

 The experts agree with my slightly soggy, Staniel Cay test results.
 By every quantitative measure, women are drinking more each year and bingeing more each year.
 In the past decade, more women have been charged with drunk driving.
 Women are more frequently measured with high concentrations of alcohol in their bloodstreams at car accident scenes.
 More women are being treated for dangerous intoxication in emergency rooms.
 And women consumers are driving the steady growth of wine sales.
-Men’s drinking habits during the same time period have remained flat or fallen.
+Men’s drinking habits have remained flat or fallen in the past few years.

 And this is why: